QubesOS/qubes-doc/user/advanced-topics/how-to-disable-seamless-mode.rst

 .. note::

-   For more detailed explanation of this behaviour see :code:`gui` and :code:`gui-emulated` features in the "LIST OF KNOWN FEATURES" section of :code:`qvm-features` manual.
+   For more detailed explanation of this behavior see :code:`gui` and :code:`gui-emulated` features in the "LIST OF KNOWN FEATURES" section of :code:`qvm-features` manual.

 Moreover, debian and fedora hosts don't run desktop environment unless they are configured to do so, for example by setting :code:`graphical.target` as the default for systemd to boot into.